cortexlabs/cortex/docs/deployments/batchapi/predictors.md

         pass

     def on_job_complete(self):
-        """Called once after all of the batches have been processed.
-Runs job completion processes such as coalescing results and triggers completion webhooks.
+        """Called once after all of the batches in the job queue have been processed.
+Performs post job completion tasks such as aggregating results, executing web hooks or triggering other jobs.
         """
         pass
 ```